Sarkulum/Battleships/README.md

 - BotControler.placeBotShips does not seam to work as it does not end.
 Might be because of improper random number generation.
 - Need to add some line breaks as console output does not look good.
 - Need to add println when ship is not placed because of overlap/out of bounds.
 - Some try catch might be needed to avoid game crashes.
+- Misses and hits are displayed on the player map.